Mauretania Caesariensis: Religion

-Caesarea was a major center of Judaism before 330, and Sitifis was one of the centres of the soldier cult of Mithraic mysteries.
+Caesarea was a major centre of Judaism before 330, and Sitifis was one of the centres of the soldier cult of Mithraic mysteries.
 Christianity spread throughout in the 4th and 5th centuries.

 Among the ruling class, Trinitarian Christianity was replaced by Arianism under the Germanic kingdom of the Vandals, which was established in 430, when the Vandals crossed the Strait of Gibraltar.

 Episcopal sees

 Ancient episcopal sees of Mauretania Caesariensis listed in the Annuario Pontificio as titular sees: